-There are a range of treatments that can help you if you experience a personality disorder:
+There are a range of treatments that can help you if you experience a personality disorder.
+These include:

-- Mentalisation Based Therapy (MBT) – a long-term talking treatment which aims to improve your ability to recognise and understand your and other people's mental states, and to help you examine your thoughts about yourself and others to see if they're valid.
+- Mentalisation-based therapy (MBT) – a long-term talking therapy which aims to improve your ability to recognise and understand your and other people's mental states, and to help you examine your thoughts about yourself and others to see if they're valid.

-- Therapeutic communities (TC) – programmes where you work with a group of other people experiencing mental health problems to support each other to recover.
+Therapeutic communities are programmes where you spend time in a group supporting each other to recover, with the help of a facilitator.
 Most therapeutic communities are residential (often in a large house) where you might stay for all or part of the week.
 Activities can include different types of individual or group therapy, as well as household chores and social activities.
 The Consortium for Therapeutic Communities provides a directory of therapeutic communities in the UK.